sepnyc/SEP-PD/august_2017.md

 ---

 **Intro to Python Pt.
-II + Learner's Workbook (9th grade)**
+II (9th grade)**
 * Facilitators: Tim and Ritam
 * Room:1/203

-Participants will explore and complete select activities from unit 2 of the Python curriculum covering additional CS concepts.
-By using the learner's wokbook resource, teachers will then adapt or work on a new project to document their work and gain a better understanding on how to assess student progress.
+Participants will explore and complete select activities from unit 2 of the Python curriculum covering additional CS concepts like loops.

 ## <a name="friday">Friday</a>

 **TLO planning and presentations (6th grade)**
-* Facilitators: José
+* Facilitators: Christa and Jose
 * Room: 1/205

 * [TLO Resources](https://drive.google.com/open?id=0B3omYkYPfQ0yaXZwSGhQNXJLOXM)